 Mahua Moitra expelled from Lok Sabha due to allegations in cash-for-query case

-The Ethics Committee found the Trinamool Congress MP guilty of having sharing her credentials with others and accepting gifts in exchange for favours.
+The Ethics Committee found the Trinamool Congress MP guilty of having shared her credentials with others and accepting gifts in exchange for favours.

-Trinamool Congress MP Mahua Moitra was on Friday expelled from the Lok Sabha on account of allegations that she took bribes in exchange for asking questions in Parliament, PTI reported.
+Trinamool Congress MP Mahua Moitra was on Friday expelled from the Lok Sabha after allegations that she took bribes in exchange for asking questions in Parliament, PTI reported.

-Union Parliamentary Affairs Minister Prahlad Joshi moved a motion to expel Moitra based on a recommendation by the Lok Sabha’s Ethics Committee, which found her guilty of having sharing her credentials with others and accepting gifts in exchange for favours.
+Union Parliamentary Affairs Minister Prahlad Joshi moved a motion to expel Moitra based on a recommendation by the Lok Sabha’s Ethics Committee, which found her guilty of having shared her credentials to the Parliamentary website with others and accepting gifts in exchange for favours.
+The motion was passed by a voice vote.

 “This House accepts the conclusions of the committee that Mahua Moitra’s conduct was immoral and indecent as an MP,” Speaker Om Birla said.
 “So, it is not appropriate for her to continue as an MP.”